 Despite being available for a few decades now, sewer pipe relining is still a relatively unheard of plumbing method for pipe repair.
 Drainage excavation requires a team of plumbers to dig up your yard to locate the damaged pipe and replace it.
 Pipe relining, however, is a no-dig method for pipe repair.
 Only a small entry hole is required to access your pipes by a pipe relining specialist.

 The major win for relining in the pipe relining vs replacement debate is that pipe relining is a more cost-effective method to repair broken pipes from the inside out.
 An epoxy resin-covered tube is inserted into the damaged pipe and inflated.
 When the inflated tube is flush with the pipe walls, the resin adheres to it.
 This forms a hard protective coat inside the damaged area of the pipe and seals it.
-Your pipes are just about brand new!
+Your sewer pipes are just about brand new!

 Before inserting the inflatable tube for pipe relining, the pipe must be cleaned out.
 Your plumber might use an electric drain cleaner or a hydro jet for this step.
 CCTV drain cameras are used to inspect the pipes to ensure they are ready for pipe relining.
 With the tube inside and inflated, the resin must be left to cure.
 When the resin is cured, it has hardened and formed a seal on the inside of the pipe.

 Is Pipe Relining Worth It?

 When comparing pipe relining vs. replacement, pipe relining has a lot of benefits going for it and is an excellent method for pipe repair.
-From cracks to tree root damage, pipe relining can repair it all.
+From cracks to damage from tree roots, pipe relining can repair it all.
 It is more cost-effective than pipe replacement by drainage excavation and can be completed in a day for most cases.